-The Strategic Regeneration Framework has developed from two years of engagement with residents, stakeholders and businesses, and incorporates evidence gathered from a number of studies.
+The Strategic Regeneration Framework (SRF) has developed from two years of engagement with residents, stakeholders and businesses, and incorporates evidence gathered from a number of studies.

-The SRF will be considered by the Council's Priority 4 Strategic board, SLT, Councillors and Cabinet Advisory Board.
-Following this process of key stakeholder engagement, the Council's Cabinet in January will decide whether to adopt the Strategic Regeneration Framework.
+The SRF has been considered by the Council's Priority 4 Strategic board, SLT, Councillors and Cabinet Advisory Board.
+The SRF is being considered for adoption at the Council's Cabinet in January 2018, with a view to publishing the document in early 2018.